 Winter can bring many challenges for dogs and, just like us, dry skin is one of the more common ailments the cold weather can inflict.

-First things first though, let’s explore some of the most common causes.
+Let’s explore some of the most common causes.

 Siobhan begins by telling us, "There are 8 million dogs in the UK and up to 1.2 million (15%) have skin sensitivities, so it’s a very common concern for dog owners.”